 In a mixing bowl, combine 75g of all-purpose flour, 30g of coconut oil, and 20g of butter.
 Mix the ingredients until they come together to form a dough.

 Shape the oil dough into a square or rectangle, wrap it in plastic wrap, and refrigerate it for at least 30 minutes to firm up.
-You must do this step, or else it’s very difficult folding with water dough in order to make puff pastry.
+You must do this step, as otherwise, it will be very difficult to fold the water dough and create puff pastry.

 Preparing the Water Dough: